History of Las Vegas: 1930–1941: Hoover Dam and the first casinos

 In reply, the federal government restricted movement of the dam workers to Las Vegas.
 Smuggling and circuitous routes then were developed.
 In 1934, to curtail these activities and the resulting growth of criminal figures in the gambling industry, the city's leading figures purged gambling dens and started an effort to stem the flow of workers from the dam.
 This only emboldened some dam workers who still contrived to visit Las Vegas.
 A celebration of this era has become known as Helldorado Days.

 Although the suppression efforts resulted in declines at gambling venues and resulted in a business downturn, the city was recharged—both literally and figuratively—when the dam was completed in 1935.
 In 1937, Southern Nevada Power became the first utility to supply power from the dam, and Las Vegas was its first customer.
-Electricity flowed into Las Vegas and Fremont Street became known as Glitter Gulch due to the many bright lights powered by electricity from Hoover Dam.
-Meanwhile, although the dam worker population disappeared, Hoover Dam and its reservoir Lake Mead turned into tourist attractions on their own and the need for additional higher-class hotels became clear.
+Electricity flowed into Las Vegas, and Fremont Street became known as Glitter Gulch due to the many bright lights powered by electricity from the Hoover Dam.
+Meanwhile, although the dam worker population disappeared, the Hoover Dam and its reservoir Lake Mead turned into tourist attractions on their own and the need for additional higher-class hotels became clear.

 In 1940, U.S. Route 95 was extended south into Las Vegas, giving the city two major access roads.
 Also in 1940, KENO, Las Vegas's first permanent radio station, began broadcasting replacing the niche occupied earlier by transient broadcasters.